Data Processor

 To form a new Link between two Attributes, click on the Attribute of one Node and drag the created Link over to the Attribute of a different node.
 This is only possible if one of the Attributes is an Output and the other one is an Input.

-To delete a Link again, simply click on it or use Right click -> Remove Link
+To delete a Link again, simply click on it or use `Right click -> Remove Link`.

-opens a context menu that contains options depending on what has been right clicked.
+Navigation in the Node workspace is very simple.
+Pressing and dragging using the `Left Mouse Button` creates a selection that can be used to select Nodes and Links.
+The `Middle Mouse Button` is used to pan the view around in the workspace.
+Clicking the `Right Mouse Button` opens a context menu that contains options depending on what has been right clicked.
 When right clicking the workspace, a menu pops up with a list of all Nodes that can be placed.

-After a data processor script has been made, it can be executed by clicking on the Play
+After a data processor script has been made, it can be executed by clicking on the `Play` button, similar to the Pattern Editor.

-checkbox will cause the script to be executed every frame.
+Enabling the `Continuous evaluation` checkbox will cause the script to be executed every frame.
 This is helpful for scripts that only modify a small number of bytes but either the data or the parameters used in the script are continuously changing.

 Constant Nodes are the simplest kinds of Start Nodes.
 They all have an input text box to specify their value and output that value directly on their output Attribute.
 These Nodes can be treated as Variables that can be set once before the program starts and then be reused again later on.